Denys-quality-assurance/PulseOfDigits/README.md

 Requirements for the project:
 1) Given the X and Y coordinates of the contours of digits (0 ...
 9) - DONE
-2) The contours are displayed on the screen as dots - TODO
+2) The contours are displayed on the screen as dots - DONE
-3) The dots move to the given coordinates according to the described law
+3) The dots move to the given coordinates according to the described law  - TODO
 4) Dots are "bounced" from the mouse cursor according to the described law
 5) The position of the dots "pulsates" by timeout
 6) The digits change from 9 to 0 and back when you hover the mouse cursor